 Girls ride too!
 I’m always excited when ladies are interested in dirt biking because it really supports and encourages this as a family hobby.

-This guide reveals the best dirt bike for girls, whether you’re a beginner, short, tall, or experienced.
+In this article, I’ll show you the best dirt bikes for girls, whether you’re a beginner, short, tall, experienced, or if you’re looking for a dirt bike for your girlfriend.
 I’ve taught many girls how to ride a dirt bike over the years, so I know how important it is to start out on the right size and type of dirt bike.

 What’s A Good Size Dirt Bike For A Woman?

 The size of a dirt bike is important for beginning female riders.
 If you’re a first time rider, you’ll want to be able to touch the ground with at least one foot because it builds confidence.
-Confidence is key when it comes to learning how to ride.
+Confidence is key when it comes to learning how to ride, and practicing proper riding technique will quickly boost your confidence.

 Simple Sizing Based On Height